zainaraza43/blog/content/posts/2023-10-18-gcp-caddy-tutorial.md

 ## Configuring Caddy

 Caddy is what we'll be using as a reverse proxy.
-Essentially what that means is it will take requests to your domain (for example, when someone goes to www.website.com), and passes that to the actual process you have that is running your website (for exmaple, a NextJS application or a Flask server).
+Essentially what that means is it will take requests to your domain (for example, when someone goes to www.example.com), and pass them to the actual process that is running your website (for example, a NextJS application or a Flask server).

 We configure caddy using a file called `Caddyfile` (no file extension).
 Use the following commands to create a Caddyfile and start caddy.